 This class implements all what is specific for a controlled object class.
 For instance, every device of the same class supports the same list of commands and therefore, this list of available commands is stored in this DeviceClass.
 The structure returned by the info operation contains a documentation URL2.
 This documentation URL is the same for every device of the same class.
 Therefore, the documentation URL is a data member of this class.
 There should have only one instance of this class per device pattern implementation.
 The device list is also stored in this class.
 It is an abstract class because the two methods device_factory() and command_factory() are declared as pure virtual.
 The rule of the device_factory() method is to create all the devices belonging to the device class.
-The rule of the command_factory() method is to create one instance of all the classes needed to support device commands.
 This class also stored the attribute_factory method.
 The rule of this method is to store in a vector of strings, the name of all the device attributes.
 This method has a default implementation which is an empty body for device without attribute.

-The contents of this class can be summarize as:
+The contents of this class can be summarize as :

-- The command_handler method - Methods to access data members.
+- The command_handler method

+- Methods to access data members.

-2 URL stands for Uniform Resource Locator
+- 2 URL stands for Uniform Resource Locator